 6. Take advantage of discounts

-You also can use your NEA membership to search for special discounts from thousands of popular clothing and accessories retailers through NEA Discount Marketplace.
+Check our big list of teacher discounts on everything, including wardrobe items.
+And use your NEA membership to search for special discounts from thousands of popular clothing and accessories retailers through NEA Discount Marketplace.
 You also can earn cash back while you shop and receive your rewards via check or PayPal.

-7. No matter what, keep it professional
+7. No matter what, keep your style professional

-Thrift shops are a good place to find bargains, but that may not be a good idea for teachers, Weingarten cautions: “Kids can be so critical of what their teachers wear.”
+Comfort is key, but professional dress in the classroom is important.
+This can extend to budget fashions as well.
+For example, thrift shops are a good place to find bargains, but that may not be a good idea for teachers, Weingarten cautions: “Kids can be so critical of what their teachers wear.”